Center-for-Research-Libraries/crl-serials-validator/README.md

 ## More information

+### Output files

+Output files will be in the `output` directory, with separate output files for each institution in the input set.
+The main output file of the CRL Serials Validator is a spreadsheet called something like `INSTITUTION_NAME for review.xlsx`.
+Currently additional outputs include separate tsv files with the validated (`INSTITUTION_NAME for loading.txt`) and failed (`INSTITUTION_NAME failed.txt`) records as printed in the spreadsheet file; separate files of validated and failed MARC records when a MARC input file is given; and a filed of specialized output for making Local Holdings Records for the validated titled.

 ### Data files

 Beside its regular output files the Validator will create a file called `marc_database.db` (for storing downloaded MARC files), a file called `api_keys.ini` (to store WorldCat Search API keys), and a general configuration file called `validator_config.ini`.
 The `validator_config.ini` will be put in the `data` folder in the CRL Serials Validator's main folder.
 The other two files will go in the user's data directory in a folder called `CRL`.
 On Windows this will usually be found at `C:\Users\USERNAME\AppData\Local\CRL\CRL`.
 On most Linux systems it will be at `/home/USERNAME/.local/share/CRL`.